gearbox-solutions/eloquent-filemaker/README.md

 - Container fields are written as base64-encoded values inline with your other field data, in the same request — no more separate container-upload request.
 - FileMaker scripts (`script()`, `scriptPresort()`, `scriptPrerequest()`, `executeScript()`/`performScript()`) and portals (`portal()`, `limitPortal()`, `offsetPortal()`, `portalData()`) have no OData equivalent and have been removed.
 Related data should be accessed through Eloquent relationships instead, which already work as separate queries independent of portals.
 - `setGlobalFields()` and `disconnect()` have been removed (no OData equivalent / no session to end).
+- Dates and timestamps are now written and filtered as ISO 8601, which is what OData requires.
+The default `$dateFormat` is `Y-m-d\TH:i:s` instead of the Data API's `m/j/Y H:i:s`.

 ### Upgrading from 2.x to 3.x